Royal we: Western usage

-Since Pope John Paul II, however, the royal we has been dropped by popes in public speech, although formal documents may have retained it.
+Since Pope John Paul I, however, the royal we has been dropped by popes in public speech, although formal documents may have retained it.
 Recent important papal documents still use the majestic plural in the original Latin but are given with the singular I in their official English translations.

 In 1989, Margaret Thatcher, then Prime Minister of the United Kingdom, was met with disdain by some in the press for using the royal we when announcing to reporters that she had become a grandmother in her "We have become a grandmother" statement.